 There are three main ways a faculty member's course load in a department may be reduced from the unit's base load: A) a course buyout where funds (e.g., from a grant) are explicitly exchanged for a course reduction, B) an FTE reduction in the College either for an assignment in another unit, or for some other purpose (e.g. to serve as Associate Dean), or C) a course release where someone is given a course reduction without any funds or FTE exchanged for this reduction.
 Any reduction in course workload for a faculty member is subject to the College meeting its curricular needs and requires approval by the Dean.

 A. Course buyouts

-Course buyouts will dealt with according to the guidelines for the College of Arts and Sciences.
+Course buyouts will dealt with according to the current CHC Policy.

 B. FTE reassignment to unit outside of the department